 One 2018 prospective study reported similar results with respect to gum inflammation among people who smoke, people who vape, and people who abstain from both.

 Researchers found that people who smoked experienced higher levels of inflammation after an ultrasonic cleaning than people who vaped or abstained entirely.

 In contrast, a 2016 pilot study found that gum inflammation actually increased among smokers with mild forms of periodontal disease when they switched to vaping for a two-week period.

 These results should be interpreted with caution.
 The sample size was small, and there was no control group for comparison.

 More research needs to be done to understand both the short- and long-term effects of vaping on oral health.

-Using a vape juice that contains nicotine may cause additional side effects.
+Using a vape juice that contains additional side effects.